 Selling Coins in Slabs and 2x2's

-If the coins are in slabs (plastic grading service holders,) they are generally worth more than the same coin that isn't in the slab.
-How much more depends on the quality of the slab it's in.
+If the coins are encapsulated in slabs, they are most commonly worth more than the same coin that would be in a 2 x 2 cardboard holder.
+How much more depends on the quality of the slab.
 If it is a PCGS or NGC slab, the coin should trade very near the Grey Sheet "bid" price, since these prices are for "sight unseen" coins which tend to be among the lowest examples in that grade.
-If the slab is ANACS or ICG, it is still pretty solid, but not worth as much as the top tier of PCGS and NGC.
+If the slab is ANACS or ICG, it is still pretty solid, but not worth as much as the top tier PCGS and NGC slabbed coins.

 Edited by: James Bucki